Sage-Bionetworks/sage-monorepo/docs/update-dependencies.md

 notifications:

 - Define when Renovate runs
-- Group selected dependency updates in a single PR
+- Group several dependency updates in a single PR
-- Limit the number of PRs that Renovate can open
+- Limit the number of PRs that Renovate can open at a given time
 - Merge dependency updates automatically, thus avoiding the notification that would have come with the creation of a PR.
   > **Note**